eclipse-archived/codewind-docs/docs/_documentations/che-browserconfig.md

 ### Additional instructions for Openshift

-**Running on OpenShift with self-signed certificates** If you are running with self-signed certificates, follow these instructions to download the router's ca.crt / _follow these steps to export the router certificate from your cluster and import it into your browser_ :
+**Running on OpenShift with self-signed certificates** If you are running with self-signed certificates, follow these instructions to export the router certificate from your cluster and import it into your browser:

 1. Authenticate against your OpenShift cluster, or ask your cluster administrator to do so.
 2. Run the following command to download the router's `ca.crt`: